mardianta/Penetration-Testing-Framework-for-Web-Applications/README.md

 # Penetration-Testing-Framework-for-Web-Applications
 A framework for conducting penetration tests on web applications, including tools and methodologies for identifying vulnerabilities, exploiting weaknesses, and reporting findings.

-# Conducting a Security Assessment or Penetration Test on a Domain

 If you're looking to conduct a security assessment or penetration test on this domain, here are some steps you can take:

 ## 1. Information Gathering